talagayev/OpenMMDL/docs/index.rst

 *OpenMMDL Setup* - A webserver tool that allows to modify the Protein and generate Input Files for MD Simulations.

-*OpenMMDL Simulation* - A script that performs a OpenMM MD Simulation with your Input files and further postprocesses the MD Simulation with MDTraj and MDAnalysis.
+*OpenMMDL Simulation* - Performs a OpenMM MD Simulation with your Input files and further postprocesses the MD Simulation with MDTraj and MDAnalysis.

+*OpenMMDL Analysis* - Analyzes the protein-ligand interactions in the OpenMM MD Simulation trajectories.